Home Area Network

 How do I set up my monitor after I receive it in the mail?

 You’ll first need to register your monitor with your utility.
 We have instructions for each utility on this page: Supported Utilities.
-For the EMU-2, just connect the power cord to the monitor and plug it into a standard outlet.
-The monitor will power up and automatically connect to your electric meter.
-In addition to connecting the power cord and plugging into an outlet, the EAGLE-200 will also require an Ethernet or Wi-Fi connection to link with your computer and smart devices.
-Refer to the Quick Start Guide included with each model for additional help.
+Just connect the power cord to the monitor and plug it into a standard outlet.
+You will also require an Ethernet or Wi-Fi connection to link to the internet.
+The monitor will power up and automatically connect to your electric meter once the device has been registered with your utility.
+Refer to the Quick Start Guide included with your device for additional help.

 How do I conduct an experiment to determine how an individual appliance contributes to my energy usage?